-Margin mistakes are one of the worst things that can happen to any trader, and they are one of the reasons that such a large percentage of people who try forex trading lose money.
+Margin mistakes are one of the worst things that can happen to any trader, and they are one of the reasons that such a large percentage of people who try Forex trading lose money.

-For this reason, it is important that you only invest money that you can afford to lose and to start trading only when you understand how to trade forex.
+For this reason, it is important that you only invest money that you can afford to lose and to start trading only when you understand how to trade Forex.

 Monitor your account carefully, and plan each trade.
 Don’t get emotionally invested in a currency pair or a trend – if empirical evidence shows you that a certain decision should be the right one, then follow it.
 There is no such thing as a ‘losing streak’ or ‘being on a roll’.

-The outcome of one trade is separate to the outcome of the next, and the only evidence you should be paying attention to is the fundamentals you see on the news, combined with the trendlines and the sequences that Meta Trader (or your chosen trading platform) is helping you to plot.
+The outcome of one trade is separate to the outcome of the next, and the only evidence you should be paying attention to is the fundamentals you see on the news, combined with the trend lines and the sequences that Meta Trader (or your chosen trading platform) is helping you to plot.
 Use those, and you will not go far wrong in the long term.

 Consider some fundamental points

-Since in Forex trading, you deal with national currencies, you need to be aware of the country’s economic and political environemnt.
+Since in Forex trading, you deal with national currencies, you need to be aware of the country’s economic and political environment.
 You need to be aware of general elections happening in that particular country and how the new leader is perceived in the financial market.

 You also need to be aware of conflicts between countries and any other social unrest that can bring down the value of its currency.

 Learn to make predictions about the economy as a whole.
-If you believe that the Chinese economy will weaken further, which is bad for the Chinese Yuan, then you probably want to sell Yuans in exchange for a currency from a country where the economy is strong, say US Dollars.
+If you believe that the Chinese economy will weaken further, which is bad for the Chinese Yuan, then you probably want to sell Yuan in exchange for a currency from a country where the economy is strong, say US Dollars.